shivamsekhri/data_analyst/SQL/readme.md

 ## List of Questions and Answers

-The SQL file has a list of 30 meaningful questions included as comments and thier answers can be seen in the query outputs.
+The SQL file has a list of more than 30 meaningful questions included as comments and thier answers can be seen in the query outputs.
 These questions cover a wide range of sales-related analysis tasks.